Chris Frame: Maritime Historian, Author & Lecturer

 I am a regular speaker aboard cruise ships as well as maritime museums around the world.
 I’ve also been a keynote speaker at conferences, events and corporate dinners.
 I enjoy sharing this rich history and I am always touched by how genuinely interested people are to listen to my presentations, and share their own stories.

-I also enjoy speaking at the Australian National Maritime Museum in Sydney and Sea City Museum in Southampton as well as the thrill of attracting such big crowds in Illuminations aboard QM2 that my presentations were relocated to the bigger Royal Court Theatre.
-I was also the youngest ever guest speaker aboard QE2 during its 39 1/2 year career, and the first guest lecturer to speak aboard P&O’s Pacific Eden during her maiden voyage.
+I also enjoy regularly speaking at the Australian National Maritime Museum in Sydney, the Western Australian Museum, Sydney Mechanics School of Arts in Sydney, and Sea City Museum in Southampton, as well as the thrill of attracting such big crowds in Illuminations aboard QM2 that my presentations were relocated to the huge Royal Court Theatre.

 Spreading the Ocean Liner story further: